 In the field of Lifelong learning, IDEC has experience in European policies regarding LLL and in particular EQF, ECVET, Europass, EQAVET, validation of non-formal and informal learning and in national reforms of education and training systems.
 It has successfully undertaken the contract with CEDEFOP “Europass, ECVET and EQF for documentation, validation, and certification of learning outcomes”.

-Logospycom was initially created as a company specialised in projects for skills development, professional training, revalidation and inclusion for young people with disabilities and learning disorders, especially “Dys” youngsters (Dyspraxia, Dysphasia, Dyslexia, etc.) also called Specific Learning Disorders (SLD).
+Logopsycom was initially created as a company specialised in projects for skills development, professional training, revalidation and inclusion for young people with disabilities and learning disorders, especially “Dys” youngsters (Dyspraxia, Dysphasia, Dyslexia, etc.) also called Specific Learning Disorders (SLD).

-During several years spent accompanying schools, VET centres, educational organisations, youngsters and parents, Logospycom created or used alternative methods or tools (digital or not) and developed its field of expertise to be an education innovation centre.
+During several years spent accompanying schools, VET centres, educational organisations, youngsters and parents, Logopsycom created or used alternative methods or tools (digital or not) and developed its field of expertise to be an education innovation centre.